nebasam/Forecasting-Sales/README.md

 # Forecasting-Sales
+The finance team at Rossmann Pharmaceuticals wants to forecast sales in all their stores across several cities six weeks ahead of time.
 The main objective of this project is to forecast sales in all the stores found across several cities six weeks ahead of time.

 # Directory Structure

 ## notebooks
-Notebook model files are found in this directory
+Exploratory data analysis and different models in notebook are found here.
 ## Data
-The csv data used is found in this directory
+The dvc version of data is found in this directory
 ## scripts
 Test.py and other functions can be found here
+## model
+model in pickle and python format is found here